dotnet/docs-aspire/docs/logging/seq-component.md

 ## Example usage

-In the _Program.cs_ file of your projects, call the <xref:Microsoft.Extensions.Hosting.AspireSeqExtensions.AddSeqEndpoint> extension method to register OpenTelemetry Protocol exporters to send logs and traces to Seq and the .NET Aspire Dashboard.
+In the _Program.cs_ file of your projects, call the <xref:Microsoft.Extensions.Hosting.AspireSeqExtensions.AddSeqEndpoint%2A> extension method to register OpenTelemetry Protocol exporters to send logs and traces to Seq and the .NET Aspire Dashboard.
 The method takes a connection name parameter.

 ```csharp
 builder.AddSeqEndpoint("seq");